tuanho/nevo-data-replication/README.md

 2. Created docker-compose.yml - Microsoft SQL Server service in (mcr.microsoft.com/mssql/server:2019-latest)
 3. Wrote msql_init.sql script to create db, create tables, insert records, and enable CDC
 4. Added to docker-compose.yml - zookeeper, kafka, kafka-connect, and kafka-ui
+5. Wrote `create_connector.sh` is is based on the results of `myssql_connector.json` via JSON.stringify() and pasted into curl command.

 ## Terms
 - Source - the original data to be replicated